• Skip to primary navigation

 Doubling The Recipe

-You can absolutely double this recipe, stick with the same cook time – 6 min high pressure and quick release.
+You can absolutely double or triple this recipe, stick with the same cook time – 6 min high pressure and quick release.

 Tips